-1005 Crime Prevention and Security Consultant This course explores the methods by which the security professional or government administrators can educate organizations and individuals on recognition, prevention and damage minimization.
+1005 Crime Prevention and Security Consulting This course explores the methods by which the security professional or government administrators can educate organizations and individuals on recognition, prevention and damage minimization.
 Credit: 3 semester hours.
 1006 Security Concepts and Organizational Leadership This course focuses upon the management of proprietary security and safety personnel, as well as organizational planning within a corporation or government agency.
 Credit: 3 semester hours.

-1007 Security Investigations

-Contemporary developments in scientific devices and techniques that relate to the fields of security, safety and investigation.
-(Cf. CRJ 1005.)
+1007 Security Investigations Contemporary developments in scientific devices and techniques that relate to the fields of security, safety and investigation.
+(Cf. CRJ 3104.)
 Credit: 3 semester hours.

-1009 Internship in Corporation Security

-Prerequisite: Permission of the Director.

-Supervised fieldwork with a proprietary

-(in-house) Security Department within the

-retail, hotel, education, health care, insurance,

-manufacturing, banking or recreation

-industries.
+1008 Global Threats to Security The phenomenon of globalization has resulted in a blurring of the lines between threats to security as being a domestic or foreign issue.
+This course seeks to explain globalization as it relates to security and provide students with understanding of the various challenges and threat that result from the phenomenon.
+In addition, various methods of addressing these threats on an international scale will be covered.
+Credit: 3 semester hours.
+1009 Internship in Corporation Security Prerequisite: Permission of the Director.
+Supervised fieldwork with a proprietary (in-house) Security Department within the retail, hotel, education, health care, insurance, manufacturing, banking or recreation industries.
 Credit: 3 semester hours.
 1010 Intelligence Gathering Analysis and Protection An analysis of proactive investigative techniques and protective counter measures employed in industry and government to secure trade secrets, classified documents and confidential information sources.
 Credit: 3 semester hours.